njaard/sonnerie/file_format.md

 * Four 32-bit numbers:
   * the length of the key
   * the length of the format string
-  * the length of each value (which should correspond with the format string)
-  * the length of data in bytes
+  * the length of the "actual data" in bytes for this key
 * the key (a string of the above length)
 * the format string (a string of the above length)
-* the actual data, repeated instances of the timestamp stored as a 64-bit number and the value for that timestamp.
+* the "actual data", repeated instances of for each timestamp:

-So a record might look like this:
-* `0x00000005` -- key length five
-* `0x00000001` -- format length 1
-* `0x00000004` -- record length 4
-* `0x0000000c` -- data length 12 ((timestamp=8 + record=4))\*number of samples
-* `abcde` - the key
-* `u` - the format
-* `0x1122334400000000` the timestamp
+  * If the format string is not of a fixed size (it contains strings), store a varint of the entire record length, not including timestamp.
-* `0x00001000` a 32-bit unsigned integer as specified by the format
+  * The value for each column as specified in the format.
+    * If a column is a string, store the string's length as a varint
+    * The timestamp is stored as an 8-byte integer.

 # A segments-file
 A file of segments contains a bunch of segments, each with their complete header.
 The file of segments' segments are sorted lexicgraphically by key.
-A key must not span multiple segments, even if it results in a really big segment.
+A key may span multiple segments.
 Sonnerie chooses a reasonable approximate maximum segment size.

-Each segment's last key always comes lexigraphically before the following segment's first key.
+Each segment's last key always comes lexigraphically before or equal to the following segment's first key.

 # How to search for a key in a segments-file

-Do a binary search on the file itself, starting by taking the size of the file, choosing a point near the middle and then scanning it until you find the `@TSDB_SEGMENT_\0\0`.
+Do a binary search on the file itself, starting by taking the size of the file, choosing a point near the middle and then scanning it until you find the `@TSDB_SEGMENT_`.
 If you need to go backwards just a single segment, then you can use that segment's header "the compressed length of the payload" value to know how far to go back.